strawlab/flydra/flydra-sphinx-docs/data_analysis.rst

  * original_cam_centers.dat - TODO
  * points.dat - the 2D image coordinates of the calibration object
  * Res.dat - the resolution of the cameras, in pixels
+ * camN.rad - the non-linear distortion terms for camera N

 The `Multi Camera Self Calibration Toolbox`_ (written in MATLAB) adds several more files.
 These files contain the extrinsic and intrinsic